| Title: | Standardization of Raw Discrete Questionnaire Scores |

 After computation, it could be also used to compute new standardized scores for provided raw scores and integrate them into stored tables.

-function can be used to get general information about
+summary() function can be used to get general information about

-CompScoreTable
+CompScoreTable object.

 new()

-object.
+Initialize a CompScoreTable object.
 You can attach one or many

-and FrequencyTable
+StandardScale and FrequencyTable objects

 CompScoreTable$new(tables = NULL, scales = NULL)

-objects to be attached.
+tablesNamed list of FrequencyTable objects to be attached.
 Names

 will indicate the name of variable for which the table is calculated.

-, so no tables will be available at the beginning.
+Defaults to NULL, so no tables will be available at the beginning.

-object or list of such objects to be attached.
+scalesStandardScale object or list of such objects to be attached.

 They will be used for calculation of ScoreTables.
+Defaults to NULL, so no

 scales wil be available at the beginning.

-objects can be attached
+Both FrequencyTable and StandardScale objects can be attached

 with appropriate methods after object initialization.